ibrahimatine/fadjma/QUICK_START_FOR_JUDGES.md

 - [ ] Can search prescription as pharmacist

 ### Hedera Integration
-- [ ] HashScan shows recent transactions: https://hashscan.io/testnet/topic/0.0.6854064
+- [ ] HashScan shows recent transactions at: https://hashscan.io/testnet/topic/YOUR_TOPIC_ID
-- [ ] Transaction IDs are valid format (0.0.XXXXX@TIMESTAMP.NANOS)
+- [ ] Transaction IDs match your account format (YOUR_ACCOUNT_ID@TIMESTAMP.NANOS)
 - [ ] Complete data visible in HashScan (not just hash)
 - [ ] Mirror Node API verification works
-- [ ] Topic 0.0.6854064 has multiple messages
+- [ ] Your topic shows multiple new messages from the seed data

 ### Data
 - [ ] 12 users created (doctors, patients, pharmacists)